 Cotton duck canvas is a widely popular fabric that is versatile and cost effective.
 If you’re looking for a durable, well rounded textile, canvas works best for any sort of use, as the many weights of this textile provide a near unlimited array of uses.
-Learn more about the roots of canvas as a textile and how it will benefit your next project.
+Learn more about the roots of canvas as a textile and how it will benefit your next project by reading more below.

 Canvas Fabric Cotton Duck in History